In Cushing syndrome, the level of corticosteroids is excessive, usually due to overproduction by the adrenal glands.

 The adrenal glands may overproduce corticosteroids because of a problem in the adrenal glands or because of too much stimulation from the pituitary gland.
 An abnormality in the pituitary gland, such as a tumor, can cause the pituitary to produce large amounts of corticotropin, the hormone that controls the production of corticosteroids from the adrenal glands (a condition known as Cushing disease).
 Tumors outside the pituitary gland, such as small cell lung cancer or a carcinoid tumor in the lungs or elsewhere in the body, can produce corticotropin as well (a condition called ectopic corticotropin syndrome).

 Sometimes a noncancerous tumor (adenoma) develops in the adrenal glands, which causes them to overproduce corticosteroids.
 Adrenal adenomas are extremely common.
-Half of all people have them by the age of 70.
+About 10% of all people have them by the age of 70.
 Only a small fraction of adenomas produce excess hormone, however.
 Cancerous tumors of the adrenal glands are very rare.

 Cushing syndrome can also develop in people who must take large doses of corticosteroids because of a serious medical condition.
 Those who must take large doses have the same symptoms as those who produce too much of the hormone.
 The symptoms can occasionally occur even if the corticosteroids are inhaled, as for asthma, or are used topically for a skin condition.

 Corticosteroids alter the amount and distribution of body fat.
 Excessive fat develops throughout the torso and may be particularly noticeable at the top of the back.
 A person with Cushing syndrome usually has a large, round face (moon face).
 The arms and legs are usually slender in proportion to the thickened trunk.
 Muscles lose their bulk, leading to weakness.
 The skin becomes thin, bruises easily, and heals poorly when bruised or cut.
-Purple streaks that look like stretch marks may develop over the abdomen.
+Purple streaks that look like stretch marks may develop over the abdomen and chest.
 People with Cushing syndrome tend to tire easily.

 When doctors suspect Cushing syndrome, they measure the level of cortisol, the main corticosteroid hormone, in the blood.
 Normally, cortisol levels are high in the morning and lower late in the day.
 In people who have Cushing syndrome, cortisol levels are very high throughout the day.